trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "gd berlin, hamburg" %}

-Again, city name abbreviations work, too:
+Again, city name abbreviations work too:

 {% trovuCall "gd b, hh" %}

 ### Google Flights

-My favourite way to search flights is via Google Flights:
+My favorite way to search flights is via Google Flights:

 {% trovuCall "gfl ber, ibiza, fr, mo" %}

-It opens Google Flights and show directly the results for return flights from `BER` (Berlin) to Ibiza, going there on the next Friday and coming back on the next Monday.
+It opens Google Flights and shows direct results for return flights from `BER` (Berlin) to Ibiza, going there on the next Friday and coming back on the next Monday.

 For one-way flights, I use:

 {% trovuCall "gfl1 ber, ibiza, 10" %}

-The date here denoted the 10th of the current month.
-If it is already in the past, I will translate to the 10th of next month.
+The date here denotes the 10th of the current month.
+If it is already in the past, it translates to the 10th of next month.

 ## Programming

-I'm a developer, so I often need to look up libraries and forums:
+As a developer, I often need to look up libraries and forums:

 {% trovuCall "npm yaml" %}

-will search for Node packages about YAML.
+will search for Node packages related to YAML.

 {% trovuCall "sof yaml" %}

-will search Stackoverflow for questions around YAML
+will search Stack Overflow for questions around YAML.

 ## Dictionaries

-I speak a few languages and learn often new ones.
+I speak a few languages and often learn new ones.
 For a dictionary of most languages, I only need their ISO code:

 {% trovuCall "en baum", {language: "de" } %}
 {% trovuCall "fr baum", {language: "de" } %}
 {% trovuCall "pl baum", {language: "de" } %}

-These shortcuts will call dictionaries from English, French, Polish into German – because German is [the language I defined in my setup](https://trovu.net/docs/users/advanced#language).
+These shortcuts will call dictionaries from English, French, and Polish into German—because German is [the language I defined in my setup](https://trovu.net/docs/users/advanced#language).

 Though, I can override this language by prefixing with another code: